mbirnhak/Mini-SIEM/README.md

 Navigate to `http://localhost:5173`

+There is a `example-logfile1.txt` file in the main directory that may be uploaded.
+It is automatically parsed on upload.

 ## Proposed Entities

 The proposed system will include several key entities to manage log collection, storage, and visualization effectively: